 Design-time code inspection is a great help when you are coding in the editor or reviewing specific files.
 However, ReSharper also allows you to run static code analysis in the whole solution or narrower scope and examine the results in a friendly view.
 You can even share inspection results if necessary.

-- Decide whether you want the results of the solution-wide inspections (e.g. unused public members) to be included in the report.
+Decide whether you want the results of the solution-wide inspections (for example, unused public members) to be included in the report.
 If you want these results to be included, enable the solution wide-analysis.
-Note that when the solution-wide analysis is enabled, ReSharper has to analyze the whole solution even if you need to inspect a single project, so be prepared that it takes more time.
+Note that when solution-wide analysis is enabled, ReSharper has to analyze the whole solution even if you need to inspect a single project, so be prepared that it takes more time.

 In the Inspection Results window, you can view the list of discovered code issues and locate them in the editor by double-clicking the entries:

 By default, issues are grouped by files.
-If necessary, you can regroup issues by type, severity, etc. using the Group by: selector.
+If necessary, you can regroup issues by type, severity, and so on using the Group by: selector.

 To check context of the selected code issue, use the Preview pane that displays one or more lines related to the issue in the code file.
 Use the Show Preview selector to open the pane at the bottom or on the right of the window.